 Research

 This is primarily a matter of public trust and the university's credibility.
 People participating in research projects must be able to trust that the university handles their personal data in accordance with existing laws and regulations.
 There are also legal requirements for the university to maintain a register of all personal data processing.
-The requirement for a register has existed for a long time, but with the introduction of GDPR, the requirements for the register have been tightened across Europe.
 If the university does not meet the requirements, we may be subject to fines.

-- To report your research project, log in and complete the PULU form.
+- To report your research project, click on the link to the PULU form below.

-- When you complete the PULU form, a case is created in the Diariet/W3D3, which can be managed by an administrator at your institution or equivalent.
-This administrator is usually a registrar or a person authorized in the Diariet/W3D3.
+- When you complete the PULU form, a case is created in the registration system/W3D3, which can be managed by an administrator at your institution or equivalent.
+This administrator is usually a registrar or a person authorized in the registration system/W3D3.

 - Click the "Save form as PDF" button to keep a personal copy of your registration.

 - Then click the "Submit" button.
 Your registration number will be displayed as a receipt in your browser.
-Save this registration number so that you have access to it if needed.
+Make a note of this reference number so that you can refer to it if necessary.

 Consent/permission